 In order to create a NFC passes like this sample pass, the following resources and configuration are required:

-- An Apple Developer account that has been approved to issue NFC Pass Type Idntifier Certificartes - you can request NFC activation from the Apple Developer Portal (login required).
+An Apple Developer account that has been approved to issue NFC Pass Type Identifier Certificates - you can request NFC activation from the Apple Developer Portal (login required).

-Apple care a great deal about the user experience.
-Before granting NFC certificate access they will ensure that you have the necessary hardware, software and capabilities to develop or deploy an ecosystem that is going to deliver an experience consistent with their guidelines.
-You should provide as much detail as possible in your request and we recommend that you also follow up with your regional Apple Worldwide Developer Relations Manager a few days after submission.
+Apple will also request evidence that you have the necessary hardware, software and capabilities to develop or deploy an ecosystem that is going to deliver an experience consistent with their guidelines.
+You should provide as much detail as possible in your request and we recommend that you follow up with your regional Apple Worldwide Developer Relations Manager a few days after submission.

 Uploading your certificate